blocher/dailyoffice2019/README.md

 - Install JavaScript Requirements `yarn install`
 - Bundle Javascript and CSS `npx webpack --watch`

-#### Run development server (in separate terminal)
+#### Run API server (in separate terminal)
 - Collect static assets `python manage.py collectstatic`
-- Start development server `python manage.py runserver`
+- Start development server `python manage.py runsslserver`
+- The API documentation will be accessible locally at `https://127.0.0.1:8000/api/`
-- The site will be accessible locally at `http://127.0.0.1:8000`
+- The classic (legacy) site will be accessible locally at `http://127.0.0.1:8000`

+#### Run the client (frontend) server
+- Go to the project's `app` directory
+- Follow the setup instructions in the client README: [app/README.md](app/README.md)
+- The frontend will be accessible locally at `http://127.0.0.1:8080`

 #### Generate static site and deploy
 - Set the `DEBUG` setting to `False` in `site\website\settings.py`